Home / Admissions / Tuition and Paying for College / Scholarships / Scholarships Unique to New College / TRAIN

 The TRAIN (TRAnsfer to Interdisciplinary Natural sciences) Scholarship program is a competitive program that provides funding for transfer students from Glendale Community College, Phoenix College, and South Mountain Community College, in a variety of science and math-related fields.
 It offers valuable training and mentoring throughout your undergraduate career.
 Program participation will make you more competitive for outside internships, provide you with more in-depth training in your STEM field of interest, and increase your laboratory or numerical modeling research skills.
 This scholarship is available for all School of Mathematical and Natural Science majors who transferred in with 12 college credits or more within ASU's New College.
-The scholarship includes $5000 a semester for up to 4 semesters (renewable if progressing appropriately), mentoring, and research/internship opportunities.
+The scholarship includes $5000 a semester, renewable if progressing appropriately, as well as mentoring, and research/internship opportunities.
 Please note!
 Student goals that include health care practitioner endpoints (Medical Doctor, Pharmacist, Physical Therapist, Physician Assistant, Nurse, etc.) are NOT eligible for this program.

 This material is based upon work supported by the National Science Foundation under Grant No. 1742038.

 Seeking a degree in applied math or computing, statistics, biology, forensic sciences,environmental sciences, pharmacology/toxicology, and/or BAS degrees in CAMBR (Cell and Molecular Biology Research) and Cyber Security in ASU’s New College of Interdisciplinary Arts & Sciences on the ASU West campus.

 - Demonstrated financial need based on FAFSA application

 - Transfer student status (student has already earned minimum of 12 college credits)

 - Strong background in 100 & 200-level college math and science

 - Interest in gaining research experience in one of the degree programs included in the TraIN program